maxime1992/dev.to/README.md

 # One way publishing of your blog posts from a git repo to dev.to

+This repo is just a template to help you get started quickly.
+If you're looking for an example of a repo using it, have a look here: https://github.com/maxime1992/my-dev.to

 ## First, what is dev.to?

 https://dev.to is a free and open source blogging platform for developers.